Text Messaging & Emails Generate Carbon Emissions (Carbon Footprint)

 What’s the Carbon Footprint of Texts?

 Text messages are a lot less carbon-emitting than emails, at around 0.014 gCO2e each.
-But the amount and frequency matters.
+But the amount and frequency matter.
 If you’re like most people, then you have multiple ongoing text conversations per day.
 As for the carbon footprint of emojis?
 It’s about the same as a regular text.

 The Environmental Impact of a Text Message and an Email